 This is a complete lie on the part of Oracle, but it is the type of lie frequently told to customers.

 The Unfortunate History of ERP “Integration”

 Here is a much more effective solution than I have described above: ERP vendors should never have been allowed to procure other vendors.
-They should not have created external applications, and instead should have published an integration standard and allowed the middleware vendors (those that were actually skilled at creating middleware) to create the adapters.
+They should not have created external applications, and instead should have published an integration standard and let the middleware vendors (those that were skilled at creating middleware) create the adapters.
 ERP companies had no interest in this solution.
-Instead they intended to use their position at their customers to sell in more software.
+Instead, they intended to use their position at their customers to sell in more software.
 Often this software was poorly integrated and uncompetitive with best-of-breed applications (outside of just the ERP system).
-In this way, the ERP companies put their own interests ahead of their customers’ interests, as explained in the quotation below.
+In this way, the ERP companies put their interests ahead of their customers’ interests, as explained in the quotation below.

 “Of course, as soon as companies began buying these products, it became clear that enterprise software was another chunk—a much larger and better integrated chunk to be sure, but still a chunk—of software in a complex architecture of IT systems that desperately needed to talk to one another and exchange information.
 The vendors created clunky, proprietary methods of connecting their systems with others that have improved over the years, but that misses the point.
 The architecture of these systems, in a broad sense, was just like the ones that they were intended to save you from monolithic, highly integrated and difficult to change.“The high degree of integration envisioned in the R&D lab was tenuous at best inside most customers.” — CIO